 So you’ve finally decided to go for it, huh?
 After years of dreaming about cruising through alpine vistas with billows of white snow jetting from behind your skis, this year is the year you’re really going to try skiing!
 Well, you’ve made an excellent choice and you won’t regret it.
 Skiing provides lifelong opportunities to have thrilling adventures, get great exercise, be close to nature, and develop fine technical skills.
 Almost everyone who sticks with it loves it, but some first-time skiers get turned off before they really have a chance to get to know it.
-There are a few common mistakes that can prevent adult learners from really making the most of their first time on the mountain, and so today I want to share some tips to help you have an awesome experience as you begin your skiing journey!
+There are a few common mistakes that can prevent adult learners from really making the most of their first experience on the mountain.
+Today I want to share some tips for learning to ski as an adult to help you have an awesome experience as you begin your skiing journey!

-Get in Shape
+1. Get in Shape

 For most of us, it’s just a fact of life that as we get older, it gets harder and harder to stay in shape.
 If you’re already doing what you have to do to stay fit, then power to you!
 But for a lot of adult beginners, skiing winds up being a lot more physically taxing than they are expecting.
-But fear not, you don’t need to become some fitness guru to have fun out on the slopes—in the months leading up to your ski season, just make sure to get a bit of cardio most days and try to implement a moderate core and lower-body regimen.
+But fear not, you don’t need to become some fitness guru or gym rat to have fun out on the slopes—in the months leading up to your ski season, just make sure to get a bit of cardio most days and try to implement a moderate core and lower-body regimen.
 Check out this great article from fellow expert Matt Wood on 9 Exercises to Get You Ready for the Slopes.

 If you ignore that first tip, please at least heed this one.
-Make sure to stretch before your first run, and ideally, before you even have your boots on.
+Make sure to stretch your muscles before your first run, and ideally, before you even have your boots on.
 I generally start with some gentle ankle rolls, then try to touch my toes.
-I follow that with some lunges to loosen up my thighs, and then do some twists to loosen up my core.
+I follow that with some lunges to loosen up my knees and thighs and then do some twists to loosen up my core.
 Then I’ll do some arm circles and other arm stretches to warm up my triceps and forearms.
 Finally, I’ll finish off with some gentle neck rolls.
 There are some kids out there who seem to be made from rubber bands, but for us grown-ups, a regimen like this will save you from lots of frustrating injuries and get you warmed up before that chilly first lift ride.
 And it really only needs to take 10 to 15 minutes.

-Trust Your Gear Advice
+3. Trust Your Gear Advice

-Budget for a Ski Lesson
+4. Budget for a Ski Lesson

-Choose the Right Mountain
+5. Choose the Right Mountain

 There are two major things to consider when choosing ski resorts to learn on.
 The first thing is connected to the last point I made—travel cost.
 Don’t spend a fortune to travel across the country to some legendary ski mountain before you can really appreciate what makes it great.
 That money will be better spent in the future when you’re good enough to get around the hill.

-Ignore the Toddlers Whizzing by You
+6. Ignore the Toddlers Whizzing by You

-Give It a Few Days
+7. Give It a Few Days

-If you have any questions on gearing up for your first time out on the mountain, please don't hesitate to reach out to me or one of my fellow Ski experts for free advice and recommendations.
+If you have any questions on gearing up for your first time out on the mountain, please don't hesitate to reach out to me or one of my fellow Ski Experts for free advice and recommendations.